By Hoh Jerick

 However, nothing has caused an impact in the box office as marked as 2002’s Spider-Man starring Tobey Maguire as the titular character, and directed by Sam Raimi.
 The movie on its own earned a hefty USD821.7 million at the box office and until recent Marvel movies such as the Avengers, it remained one of the top grossing movies to-date that was not distributed by Marvel.
 With Sony holding on the licensing rights to Spider-Man (and all its villains), the distribution rights of the movie and box office earnings would go to Sony, while Marvel would make its returns on the Spider-Man merchandise sold due to the fame of the movie.

 Later on, Disney would go on to acquire Marvel, which then sparked the recent dispute between Disney and Sony.
-The dispute arose when Disney wanted a bigger cut from the movies that were made and Sony disagreed.
 However, Sony-helmed Spider-Man movies were box office hits with Raimi’s Spider-Man trilogy and also Andrew Garfield’s portrayal of the title character, but the latest success of “Homecoming” and “Far From Home” was due to Marvel joining the team on its creative endeavours such as writing the plot of the story and choosing the cast which helped Sony obtain a box office success.

 Although this tag team relationship between two giant conglomerates is still on-going, nothing is certain as to the outcome which may wane due to further disagreements.
-Marvel may not acquire Spider-Man back as long as Sony keeps paying the licensing rights for the character and further movies on the web-slinger are made so that rights would be retained by Sony.
+Marvel may not regain full rights to Spider-Man as long as Sony keeps paying the licensing rights for the character and further movies on the web-slinger are made by Sony every 5 years so that rights to the character would be retained by Sony.
+However if such conditions are not met, the film rights to the character may revert back to Marvel, or in this case, Disney.

 This tale of how Marvel lost its characters reflects how IP rights play a big role in ownership of assets and how much a company can grow with the assets they own.
 The ability to license out an asset would be crucial in expanding a business, and such licensing should be done cautiously.
 This is important for anyone in the creative field or business, as the former cannot be sustainable without the latter.
 Where creativity brings you the product, and business gathers the capital from the product, IP will secure the ownership and protection of that product.